-The essays in this volume have grown out of material presented as invited lectures on specific occasions.
-Listed here, by way of acknowledgement, are the relevant original source details for each essay.
+The essays in this volume have grown out of material presented as invited lectures on various occasions.
+Listed here, by way of acknowledgment, are the relevant original source details for each essay.

-"Paul Dirac - his Life and Work" - presented at the Founder's Day celebrations, Saha Institute of Nuclear Physics, Calcutta, January 10, 1985, published in SCIENCE AGE, February 1985; also in "Recent Developments in Theoretical Physics", edited by E.C.G.
+"Paul Dirac - His Life and Work" - presented at the Founder's Day celebrations, Saha Institute of Nuclear Physics, Calcutta, January 10, 1985, published in Science Age, February 1985; also in Recent Developments in Theoretical Physics, edited by E.C.G.
 Sudarshan, K. Srinivasa Rao and R. Sridhar, World Scientific Publishing Co.
 Pte.
 Ltd., Singapore, 1987.

-"Bohr and Dirac" - presented at the Ordinary General Body Meeting of the Indian National Science Academy held at Indian Institute of Science, Bangalore, on August 2, 1985.
+"Bohr and Dirac" - presented at the Ordinary General Body Meeting of the Indian National Science Academy, held at the Indian Institute of Science, Bangalore, on August 2, 1985.

-"The Mathematical Style of Modern Physics" - presented at the 52nd Annual Meeting of Indian Academy of Sciences, Varanasi, November 8, 1986; earlier versions at Istituto Italiano per gli studi filosofici, Napoli, Italy, September 1983; Mathematical Association of India (Delhi Chapter), Delhi, April 1986; also in "Recent Developments in Theoretical Physics", edited by E.C.G.
+"The Mathematical Style of Modern Physics" - presented at the the 52nd Annual Meeting of the Indian Academy of Sciences, Varanasi, November 8, 1986; earlier versions at the Istituto Italiano per gli Studi Filosofici, Napoli, Italy, September 1983; the Mathematical Association of India (Delhi Chapter), Delhi, April 1986; also in Recent Developments in Theoretical Physics, edited by E.C.G.
 Sudarshan, K. Srinivasa Rao and R. Sridhar, World Scientific Publishing Co.
 Pte.
-Ltd., Singapore, 1987; reprinted in Current Science vol.56, No.4, pp 156-162, 1987.
+Ltd., Singapore, 1987; reprinted in Current Science, Vol.56, No.4: 156-162, 1987.

-"The Mathematics and Physics of Quantum Mechanics" -presented as the Inaugural P.L.
-Bhatnagar Memorial Lecture, 53rd Annual Meeting of Indian Mathematical Society, Gorakhpur, December 31, 1987.
-"Aspects of the Interplay between Physics and Biology" -material presented at the meeting of the Council of the Indian National Science Academy, North-Eastern Hill University, Shillong, May 17, 1989, first published in present form in Journal of Genetics, Vol 68, No 2, August 1989, pp 117 - 128
+"The Mathematics and Physics of Quantum Mechanics" - presented as the Inaugural P.L.
+Bhatnagar Memorial Lecture, the 53rd Annual Meeting of the Indian Mathematical Society, Gorakhpur, December 31, 1987.

+"Aspects of the Interplay between Physics and Biology" - Lecture presented at the meeting of the Indian National Science Academy, North-Eastern Hill University, Shillong, May 17, 1989; first published in present form in Journal of Genetics, Vol.68, No.2 : 117-128, August 1989.